COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 DESCRIPTION
 —----------------------------------
-Level 1 (L1) data are close to raw, but are units-transformed and have out-of-instrument-bounds and out-of-service flags added.
+This is the Level 1 (L1) data release [VERSION] for COMPASS-FME environmental sensors located at field sites in the Lake Erie and Chesapeake Bay regions.
+L1 data are close to raw, but are units-transformed and have out-of-instrument-bounds and out-of-service flags added.
 Duplicates and missing data are removed but otherwise these data are not filtered, and have not been subject to any additional algorithmic or human QA/QC.
 Any scientific analyses of L1 data should be performed with care.

 CONTACT
 —----------------------------------